Nothing about us without us

 There are some large and well-known ones out there, but imagine if you could create your own party from scratch…

 What would your ideal political party look like?
-Be inventive with the way you record your ideas – take a look at the suggestions on this page for inspiration.
+Be inventive with the way you record your ideas.

 - What will your party be called?